steffen-klein/cryocare-script/README.md

-# CryoCare denoising for cryo-electron tomography #
+# CryoCARE denoising for cryo-electron tomograms #

-This is a small colleciton of scripts which help with cryoCARE denoising of cryo-ET data.
-In short, frames will be sorted in even and odd, aligned using MotionCor2, manually reconstructed using imod, and finally denoised using cryocare:
+This is a small collection of scripts which help with cryoCARE denoising of cryo-ET data.
+In short, frames will be sorted into even and odd, aligned using MotionCor2, manually reconstructed using imod, and finally denoised using cryocare.

 ## Credits ##

 - [JugLab](https://github.com/juglab) for [cryoCARE](https://github.com/juglab/cryoCARE_pip)
 - [Zheng et al](https://www.nature.com/articles/nmeth.4193) for [MotionCor2](https://emcore.ucsf.edu/ucsf-software)